CleverTap/terraform-provider-adldap/docs/resources/organizational_unit.md

 - **distinguished_name** (String) The full distinguished name of the organizational unit.

-### Optional

-- **create_parents** (Boolean) Whether to create all required parent OUs.
-These parent OUs will not be managed or removed automatically unless specified in another resource.
-Defaults to `false`.

 ### Read-Only

 - **id** (String) The ID (DN) of the organizational unit.